Why You Don’t Know What You Want in Your Relationship Anymore

 When the Change Becomes Hard to See

 There is rarely a clear moment when this becomes visible.
 You hesitate over simple decisions.
-You go along with what seems easiest, not because you agree, but because nothing arrives that you can rely on.

-In conversation, your attention is on the other person before you have taken a position yourself.
+Direction begins to come from outside, and you follow it.
+In conversation, your attention moves to the other person before you have taken a position yourself.

 Life does not feel wrong.
 There are calm periods and functional routines.
 But something is missing.